Kings Contrivance, Columbia, Maryland: Dickinson

 Dickinson lies south of Route 32, and is bordered on the east by Broken Land Parkway and Huntington, and on the south by the Middle Patuxent River.
 On the west, it nears Old Columbia Road.

 Dickinson opened September 25, 1982.
 The neighborhood takes its name from the famous American poet, Emily Dickinson and has street names taken from her works.

 Dickinson had a population of 5,523 in 2010.

 Dickinson is located on land that was included in of a number of Colonial land patents, including Ridgely's Neck (patented to Henry Ridgely in 1716), Broken Land (Thomas Worthington and Henry Ridgely – 1722), The Addition (Thomas Worthington – 1730) and Bare Hills (John Parr – 1734).

 At one time Kindler Road ran from Guilford Road, in what is now Dickinson, across a bridge over the Middle Patuxent River and then to Gorman Road in Hammond Village.
 The bridge, however, washed out during Tropical Storm Agnes in June 1972 and was not replaced.
 Parts of the bridge abutment are still present.

 Village Center

 The Kings Contrivance Village Center is located in the Dickinson neighborhood at the intersection of Guilford Road and Eden Brook Drive.
-As of 2017, it is anchored by a Harris Teeter supermarket.
-The Corner Stable is the center's flagship restaurant/pub.
-Other businesses include an Italian restaurant/pizzeria called Trattoria E Pizzeria de Enrico, a Chinese restaurant named Best Hunan, a Subway restaurant, a sushi restaurant named Sushi Nari, a Rita's Italian Water Ice, King's Contrivance Liquor and Smoke Shop, a CVS Pharmacy, a jewelry store, an M&T Bank, a UPS Store, Glamour Salon, a barber, a shoemaker, a dry cleaner, a formal wear shop, office space, medical offices, an orthodontist office, an insurance agency, a McDonald's, and a gas station.